Shameel-Fazul/Discord-Image-Classification/README.md

-# ML-Discord-Bot
+# Discord Image Classification
-Discord bot that classifies an image using machine learning
+Discord bot to classify images with supervised machine learning using the ImageNet dataset